Viewing and Regenerating Kerberos Principals

 - Regenerate principals using the following steps in the Cloudera Manager Admin Console and not directly using kadmin shell.

 - Do not regenerate the principals for your cluster unless you have made a global configuration change.
-Before regenerating, be sure to read Configuring a Cluster-dedicated MIT KDC and Default Domain for a Cluster to avoid making your existing host keytabs invalid.
+Before regenerating, be sure to read Configuring a Cluster-dedicated MIT KDC with Cross-Realm Trust to avoid making your existing host keytabs invalid.

 - If you are using Active Directory, delete the AD accounts with the userPrincipalName (or login names) that you want to manually regenerate before continuing with the steps below.